Create a timeless classic interior with the top traditional design suppliers

 5. Sweetpea and Willow

-They are a more affordable option compared to the previous brands, but they still have a good range of fabric options for upholstered items and quite many of their items are in stock, so you can cut out long lead times.
-You have to spend a bit more time looking because they have all sorts of styles, not just traditional, bit they definately with your time!
+They are a more affordable option compared to the previous brands.
+But, they still have a good range of fabric options for upholstered items and quite many of their items are in stock, so you can cut out long lead times.
+You have to spend a bit more time looking because there are a variety of styles.
+Not only traditional, but they definitely with your time!

 Sweetpea and Willow